sablokgaurav/code_quicklook/README.md

 [HyenaDNA](https://hazyresearch.stanford.edu/blog/2023-06-29-hyena-dna) \
 [HyenaDNA](https://hazyresearch.stanford.edu/blog/2023-03-07-hyena)

-Rules for better code strategies
+###### Rules for better code strategies
-1. Keep a day off from the code and make it more attendable.
+:thumbsup:  Keep a day off from the code and make it more attendable.
 Going through all the code, bug fixes and everything.
-2. Dont go for all the programming languages, select which are necessary and develop them at scale.
+:thumbsup:  Dont go for all the programming languages, select which are necessary and develop them.
-3. Clean the code and also your forked repositories once a week, in which you are not programming or coding at all.
+:thumbsup:  Clean the code and also forked repositories once a week, in which you are not programming or coding at all.
-4.  f"Focussed approach" yield f"Result"
-5. There is no limit in customization and everything but i believe that this will do all work so i am not a big fan of daily customization terminals or themes.
+:thumbsup:  There is no limit in customization and everything but i believe that this will do all work so i am not a big fan of daily customization terminals or themes.

 Gaurav Sablok \
 Academic Staff Member \